tia-s/avocado-api/README.md

 2. Run Apache JMeter by navigating to its bin folder and running server.bat

-3. Download the Avocado API Test Plan from this repository (avocado_api_test_plan.jmx)
+3. Download the Avocado API Test Plan from this repository (avocado_api_jmeter_test_plan.jmx)

 4. Open the test plan in Apache JMeter

-5. In each thread group, update the number of threads, ramp-up period and loop count/duration based on the test type being ran (eg. baseline test, soak test, etc.)
+5. In each thread group, update the number of threads, ramp-up period and loop count/duration based on the test type being ran (eg. baseline test, soak test, etc.). *The default values (2 threads, 1s ramp-up period, and 1 loop count) can be used to perform a sample run in the Apache JMeter UI to ensure that the environment is configured correctly before executing the actual tests.*

 6. To run a test, execute the following command in a terminal:
     ```bash
     jmeter -n -t <path_to_avocado_api_test_plan.jmx> -l <path_to_result_file> -e -o <path_to_report_folder>
     ```